Skip to content

 Methods:

-Processes image data and updates the chart.
+process: Process image data and update the chart.

-Updates the chart with new data points.
+update_graph: Update the chart with new data points.

 Examples: